 12. Herschel Backpack

 You might be wondering what bag I carry most of these tech gadget essentials in.
 The Herschel backpack is my go-to tech bag and it has served me very well for almost 5 years and still looks great.
 The one I have has a black exterior with a reflective strip on the bottom zipper.
 The inside is had red and white stripes with a suede side for the laptop sleeve which feels very nice when sliding the laptop in and out.
+I like having a compact and stylish tech bag, so this is the best camera bag to store your expensive camera body and lenses without any fear.

 Although the backpack looks small, it actually carries quite a bit.
 You have a laptop sleeve that fits my 13 inch laptop and I have a huge pocket to fill up with either textbooks, hard drives, tech gear, camera gear, and much more.
 You also have the front pocket to put your wallet, charging cables, or battery packs.